Accuracy Calculator

 A few minutes spent on the article below will teach you the use of accuracy in statistics, the fundamental differences between accuracy and precision, as well as all the formulas used in accuracy calculations.

-🙋 Following the topic, you may also find Omni's sensitivity and specificity calculator helpful.
+🙋 Following the topic, you may also find Omni Calculator's sensitivity and specificity calculator helpful.

 Calculating accuracy requires different solutions for different problems.
-Carefully read carefully the instruction below and decide which method is the best for your situation:
+Carefully read the instructions below and decide which method is the best for your situation:

 Take a look at your data: